 Next, we want to connect the coil cord to an electrical ground so that we are not electrically isolated, but instead electrically bonded- grounded.

-Whichever cable you use it will have a ground cable attached to it that ends in an “eyelet”.
-This eyelet is a metal ring that you can screw into the nearest electrical outlet to transfer static from the ground to the ground line in your building.
+Grounding cables end in an “eyelet”.
+This eyelet is a metal ring that you can screw into an electrical outlet to transfer static from you to the ground line in your building.

 Unless you have to, it’s recommended not to use the alligator clip.
 While it seems convenient, it is best used only when you are sure of the pathway to ground you are attaching it to.